 GPK Auctions cannot predict the exact time a vehicle will cross the auction block; each individual lot takes a different amount of time to sell.
 A GPK Auctions representative will be able to tell you what day your vehicle will sell, and an approximate time.

-When your car sells, you will park it back in the assigned space and go to the Settlement Office to sign your title.
+When your vehicle sells, you will park it back in the assigned space and go to the Settlement Office to sign your title.
 After applicable funds have been received from the buyer you will receive a call to pick up your check.
-If your car doesn’t sell on the block, it will remain on the floor where buyers can continue to bid throughout the duration of the show.
+If your vehicle doesn’t sell on the block, it will remain on the floor where buyers can continue to bid throughout the duration of the show.